makrai/notes/chowdhery2204-PaLM-pathway.md

 ## Breakthrough capabilities: NLU and generation across many difficult tasks

-* Section 6.3 presents evaluation on a collection of reasoning tasks, which
+* Section 6.3 presents evaluation on a collection of reasoning tasks
   * multi-step mathematical or commonsense reasoning to produce the answer Prior SOTA results use a combination of task-specific finetuning, domain-specific architectures, and task-specific verifiers